top of page

 Moreover, in a world of increasing digital reverence which currently involves the free availability of artists’ works once uploaded to the www, an NFT can provide the digitally permanent identification of an artwork with the artist who created it.

-Another thing is that aside from the NFT marketplace you choose to use, there is not necessarily any traditional intermediary, nor auction house or agent, bringing forth a more direct financial freedom for the artist.
+Another thing is that aside from the NFT marketplace you choose to use, there is not necessarily any traditional intermediary, nor auction house or agent, bringing forth a more direct financial freedom for the artist: meaning more potential sales gain.

-Yet another interesting aspect of this new model from the creator’s perspective, in comparison to physical artworks, is that NFTs allow this possibility of a commission written within the certificate which means the creator will receive royalties from their work every time this certificate of ownership is resold.
+Yet another interesting aspect of this new model from the creator’s perspective, in comparison to physical artworks, is that NFTs allow the possibility of a commission written within the creation's certificate which means the creator can receive royalties from their work every time this certificate of ownership is resold.
 And if you’re a meme creator, you will even see revenue upon circulation.

 Ethical Consideration